-Earn College Credit While You Learn On-The-Job!"
+Earn college credit while you learn on-the-job!
 For students whose current employment is related to their major.
-Students must be employed or formally volunteer and, with faculty and employer approval, complete learning objectives and work 75 paid hours or 60 volunteer hours for each unit of credit.
-SC
+Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each for information 0164